GallowsDove/just-nvim/README.md

 - Language servers of choice.
 (Have to be added to lua/plugins/lspconfig.lua)
 - TreeSitter grammars can pe installed via :TSInstall
-- Git - for git stuff
+- Git - For git stuff
 - [Ripgrep](https://github.com/BurntSushi/ripgrep) - For extended telescope functions
 - [Fd](https://github.com/sharkdp/fd) - For better file browsing, and for searching repositories
 - [Glow](https://github.com/charmbracelet/glow) - For markdown preview